Skip to main content

 GENERAL MEASURES

-• Goal is to achieve sustained virologic response (SVR), reduce adverse events and all-cause mortality.
+• Goal is to achieve SVR, reduce adverse events (including progression to cirrhosis and hepatocellular carcinoma) and all-cause mortality.

 ONGOING CARE